TranNhatTan14/Obsidian/Work/Research/AMR.md

 - **Database Utilization**: Regularly update your database references to include the latest known plasmid sequences for improved accuracy in classification and annotation.
 - **Cross-Validation**: Use multiple tools and databases for contig classification and annotation to cross-validate your results and increase confidence in the identified plasmid sequences.
 - **Experimental Confirmation**: Whenever feasible, complement bioinformatic predictions with experimental validation to confirm the existence and structure of plasmids within your samples.

+# Literature Review

+Genomic Language Models: Opportunities and Challenges

+# Tokenization

+Transformer has many successul applications in the field of bioinformatics, including protein classification, genome or protein embedding, and molecular or protein interaction prediction.
+Transformer can capture the correlation between tokens and alleviate the long-time memory loss problem.
+However, unlike natural language, when modeling biological sequences as a language , it is not trivial to determine the best vocabulary (token set).

+- All the proteins, amino acids or k-mers can be used to consruct the token set and each of them has its advantages and drawbacks.
+- PLASMe paper consider different sets of vocabulary and determine the best one emprically
+- Nucleotide level
+- Protein level
+	- Protein clusters: This token set comprises protein clusters from plasmid
+	- The protein domains or curated set of genes are more improtant features than the "physical" features of the sequence (such as GC content)

+1. Use Prodigal to predict all the protein from the reference plasmid ==(improve with use of reference chromosome)==
+2. Use DIAMOND to do an all-against-all alignment on the proteins
+3. Construct a graph where the nodes are proteins, and the edges represent pairwise alignment with the e-value below 1e-5
+4. Apply Markow clustering to cluster these proteins into PCs
+5. Only the clusters containing at least two proteins will be kept, leading to 151086 PCs
+6. Set the length of the encode vector to 400 which can cover 99.9% of the plasmids in the database
+7. Use the mask token (with a token ID of 0) to indicate the position of the padding and use an unknown protein token (with a token ID of 1) to represent the unknown proteins

+During the prediction stage, we first predict the protein in the query sequence using Prodigal and align them to reference plasmid proterins in PCs using DIAMOND PLASTTP
+Then we encode the vector with the index of the aligned PCs We set the stringent thresholds for the alignment of PCs

+### Results

+PC-based tokens achieved the best precision, recall, and F1-score
+- Using PCs as the tokens allows Transformers to learn the important of proteins directly
+- PC-based Transformer can capture the correlation between different proteins on the contig Those protein-originated features are more critical for plasmid identification

+The Transformer identified more plasmid than BLAST
+The top 3 tools are all ==hybrid method== that combine machine learning and features derived from protein alignment

+Deeplasmid has difficulties recognizing short plasmid contig

+test plasmid of lengths between 1000 and 3000, which account for about 5.58% of the dataset All command used by each tools can be found in ==Supplementary Table S5==

+The learning based tools achieve higher recall. and the alignment-based methods achieve higher precision The learning based approach can be more sensitve to remote homologous sequences by capturing sequence patterns The alignment-based methods usually set stringent alignment threshold to reduce the false positive, leading to high presision but low recall

+Combining deep learning and homology search to identify plasmids in short-read assemblies.
+==Identify what is plasmid and what is NOT plasmid (chromosome)== Contigs that are highly similar to known  plasmid are directly classified as plasmid.
+Inputs that share somewhat similarities are examined by the deep learning component in PLASME
+Construct the plasmid protein clusters as vocabulary and then used Transformer to learn the important of proteins and correlation between them
+By interpreting Transformer, we found that the more important tokens for identifying plasmids were associated with plasmid were associated with plasmid core genes.
+Overall, PLASME can quickly and accurately identify plasmids in assembled contigs

+Short contigs tend to contain more false positives.
+Due to thte horizontal gene transfer between chromosomes and plasmid, identifying plasmid from short sequeces may result in false positive.
+Thus, idnetifying the fragment plasmid sequences remain a challenging task
+PLASMe had the best performance on identifying short plasmid.
+PLASMe will output the identified plasmids with marking the starting and ending position in an input sequence if it can be aligned to chromosomal genomes with high similarity
+==User can use our prediction and the marked region to further screen false positive using their domain knowledge about the data/sample.==

+PC-level token is better at learning the importance of different proteins and the relationship between them ==This use PC-level, I think we don't use PC instead we use protein unique for plasmid and chromosome==

+For longer sequences. using protein as tokens and embedding them into vectors result in much shorter vectors than those generated by k-mer or BPE
+Using shorter input vectors can reduce the model complexity which helps model trianing on a GPU However PC-clustering tokenization also help some limiatation as it is more prone to OOV isssues.
+Therefore, for newer plasmid, using PC tokens may lead to false negatives

+### Problems left for future work

+- Plasmid ahave a large diversity, novel plasmids may contain proteins that cannot be aligned with the current database, leading to inaccurate predictions. ==Something like Auto Tokenize==
+	- If a contig only contain new proteins that cannot be aligned to the database, it poses a difficult case for most tools (PLASMe and alignment-based tools)
+		- Deeplasmid also relies on alignment based features such as those from HM-MER, without alignmnent length and the number of contained genes, learning to inaccurate predictions
+		- Tools that rely on motifs or k-mer frequeccy, such as PPR-Meta can only predict accurately if the sequence contain specific motifs or k-mer frequency distribution that have been seen before
+	- Plasmids contain "unseen" proteins that can still be aligned with known ones.
+PLASMe can still accurately classify these contigs as long as they possess know essential proteins.
+Howerver, alignme based tools may classigy these contigs as chromosome due to the poor alignment.
+For example, Deeplasmid may not construc Pfam vector correct for these novel protein, jeopardizing its overral performance. ==To improve the model'sensitivity, besides updating and expanding the database in time, we will dig deeper into the relationship between plasmid proteins to buld a bridge between known and unknown tokens==
+- The current tokens contains only proteins of plasmid.
+Studies have shoen that priterin critical for bacterial survival are more likely to be found in chromosme.
+Therefore adding protein specific to chromosme may help further improve the learning model accuracy.
+We will add the essential chromosome proterin to the current prootein databse to improve precision further
+- The interpretation of Transformer identified potentially unannotated PCs that may also play an important role tin the life of plasmid.
+Predicting the dunction of these unaootated pplasmid protein may help study the evelotionary as well as ecological significance of plasmid

+### Work

+- Cho loài mới khi chưa có dữ liệu để training, chưa có dữ liệu để align
+- Cảm giác giống như bài toán Go khi có nhiều nước đi mới mà máy tính thực hiện mà con người chưa tỉm ra